jrtx0/dds_demo/Readme.md

 2. Fast DDS-Gen, a generation tool for bridging typed interface with the middleware implementation.
 3. The underlying RTPS wire protocol implementation.

-# eProsima FAST DDNS INSTALLATION
+# eProsima FAST DDS INSTALLATION
 you can install Fast DDS from binaries, sources or docker.you can refer to [offical installation manual](https://fast-dds.docs.eprosima.com/en/latest/index.html)

 # SIMPLE USAGE